- What Should I Consider?

 Contribution Limits - In 2015, the maximum contribution amount is 100% of your includible compensation, less any mandatory before-tax contributions to a governmental pension plan, or $18,000, whichever is less.
 It may be indexed for inflation in $500 increments after 2015.

 Watch List - The Watch list is available from this link: http://treasury.tn.gov/dc/watchlist.html and is listed under Investing at the top navigation menu of this screen.
 Participants may wish to review their investment selections and asset allocation.

 - Project amount to save for my retirement goals?

 - Change my investment allocations?

 - Set up a meeting with a Empower Rep.?

 - Rollover from another plan?

 How do I register for On-Line account access?

-If you have not yet used the Great-West Account Access feature, it is very easy to get started.
-Just click on Great-West Links Account Access.
-If you don't have the four digit PIN that Great-West mailed to you, just click on the Request PIN option and Great-West will mail you a PIN (Personal Identification Number) in just a few days or call Great West at 1-800-922-7772 to request a temporary PIN over the phone.
+If you have not yet used the Empower Account Access feature, it is very easy to get started.
+Just click on Empower.
+If you don't have the four digit PIN that Empower mailed to you, just click on the Request PIN option and Empower will mail you a PIN (Personal Identification Number) in just a few days or call Empower at 1-800-922-7772 to request a temporary PIN over the phone.
 Once you receive the PIN, that and your Social Security Number are all you need to use this secure system.
 You can change your contribution amounts, view your daily account values, compare your current values to any previous day's values, make transfers, change your future investment direction, review and change your beneficiary designation, and review your deposits.
 Most participants who try it once use it again and again!